 AHS works with other shelters and animal welfare organizations, including the ASPCA and HSUS, to transport animals from across the country.
 AHS sends a transport team directly to source shelters ― shelters that are often overwhelmed with animal homelessness and/or lacking critical resources and funding ― to bring animals back to Minnesota.

-Last year, more than 7,000 animals were transported to AHS from another shelter or agency in search of a new home.
+Last year, more than 3,000 animals were transported to AHS from another shelter or agency in search of a new home.
+(In pre-pandemic years, we were transporting up to 8,000.)
 Learn more about our transport program.

 Veterinary center clients